 Have two of your students act as if they are on a phone call- one student should be the customer, and another should be an employee of a company.

-Have the student playing the customer brainstorm and come up with a technical problem and communicate it to the other student.
+Have the student play the customer brainstorm and come up with a technical problem and communicate it to the other student.
 The student who is playing the employee should communicate how the problem should be solved.

 You can check this role play website for ideas on how to help you structure the call.
+I encourage you to watch the video to learn more about Phone Call Role Play.

 Advanced ESL Role Play